Friday, March 21, 2008

 Diversity in Psychology

 Multicultural Psychology is born due to the need of Mental health professionals to be aware and comprehend cultural practices among and between people.
 The term multiculturalism generally refers to "us" and "them" as separated consciousness or identities.
 We all know that diversity within demographics has to do with the role played by culture in our lives.
 Later on the term crosculturalism was used to elucidate the presence of the famous "melting pot" where all cultures were the same.
 Race, ethnicity and culture seem to play an important role on individual identity.
 Multicultural-Crosscultural Counseling always refers to guidelines for counseling with culturally different clients.
 Research of Wing Sue, Arredondo and McDavis provide suggestions for an effective work with culturally different clients.
-In the Encyclopedia of Multicultural Psychology, Buhin's discusses Sue's Model on Multicultural training stating that "It is complex and comprehensive and covers counselor training, client assessment, diagnosis, and treatment.
+In the Encyclopedia of Multicultural Psychology, Buhin's discusses Sue's Model on Multicultural training stating that "It is complex and comprehensive and covers counselor training, client assessment, diagnosis, and treatment."
 Modern approaches point at Diversity as our own sole and distinctive way of acting and seeing the world.
 In our research and practice we believe on "integral uniqueness" as a viable approach to diversity.
 In this line of thought, Individuals are seeing as only one of its kind which are matchless and unique.
 Consciousness Raising by Parker and Fukuyama seems to be a very comprehensive approach to diversity.
 This since the spirituality perspective brought in by Fukuyama adds a totally integral dimension to the work.
-Rosa Granadillo-Schwentker copyright 2008,2009
+Rosa Granadillo-Schwentker copyright 2008-2013 & shiftinNRG™ .

-ABOUT CULTURALLY EFFECTIVE COMMUNICATION
+ABOUT CULTURALLY EFFECTIVE COMMUNICATION(Source Unknown)

 Communication is an essential skill utilized by any one.
 It is important to be a culturally competent communicator.
 It is also important to identify our belief system to spot blocks to communication:

-Inability to accept another culture's world view; "my way is the best"
+ETHNOCENTRISMInability to accept another culture's world view; "my way is the best"

 DISCRIMINATION